Telecom Terminology & Acronyms

 Prompt – When the host system asks you to do something and waits for you to respond.
 For example, if you see “login:” it means type your user name.

 Propagation Delay – The amount of time that passes between when a signal is transmitted and when it is received at the opposite end of a cable or cabling.

 Public Safety Answering Point (PSAP) – The central point where the 9-1-1 call is received and responded to.

 Public Switched Network – Any switching system that provides a circuit-switched to many customers.

-PUC Fee – A fee designed to recover the amount telecom service providers pay the PUC (Public Utilities Commission) to regulate public utilities.
+Public Utilities Commission Fee (PUC Fee) – A fee designed to recover the amount telecom service providers pay the PUC to regulate public utilities.
 It is assessed on all intrastate revenues, including both local and toll services.